 The problem however is the video image is not the best, at least when viewed on the larger iPad screen in 2X (it looks pretty good at 1X or on the iPhone or iPad).
 That said, viewing and flying with the iPad is so enjoyable.
 The image refresh rate can also be very slow depending on image complexity & connection speed – at least that was my experience with it.

 Sometimes the images coming from the forward facing camera were only refreshing every second or so - way too slow to allow for accurate flying by watching the screen alone as if you were sitting inside the bird.
-The claimed refresh speed for the forward facing camera is 15 frames per second, but I think the conditions have to be absolutely ideal for that kind of perfomance.
+The claimed refresh speed for the forward facing camera is 15 frames per second, but I think the conditions have to be absolutely ideal for that kind of performance.
+The new AR Drone 2.0 however has a much improved camera and refresh speed so these issues have more or less been ironed out.

 As a RC helicopter pilot, FPV is not that big of deal for me when I still can't get over how well the autopilot system works, but for those of you who think you will be flying your AR Drone as if you are sitting inside it with streaming FPV images – I thought I should at least point out it isn’t that easy when the images are being refreshed so slowly.